-Rockland County seniors can choose from a wide range of Medicare and other health insurance products to supplement their traditional Medicare coverage.
-Use the links below to narrow your options to a specific type of Medicare insurance.
+You have a wide range of Medicare and other senior health insurance options available to you in Rockland County.
+To make shopping easier, use the navigation links below to show specific plan types.
 Click here to learn more about your Medicare options.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.

 Medicare Part A (inpatient) and Medicare Part B (outpatient), commonly called Original Medicare, is the same for everyone with Medicare benefits, including Rockland County.
 This is not true of the other parts of Medicare, which are highly dependent on where you live.

 In addition to regional Medicare insurance options, you must match your most important doctor (generally your primary care physician) with a plan.
 Tens of thousands of doctors don't treat Medicare patients, and those that do don't accept all types of Medicare payment.
 Some only work with Medicare directly, some only work with specific Medicare Advantage plans, and some do both.

 The purpose of the MedicareWire.com website is to help guide you through the process of choosing your health insurance.
 It's all about providing you with the information you need so you can get on the phone with a licensed adviser and finalize your Medicare elections for the year.

 If you're concerned that Original Medicare might be too expensive (you pay 20% of all costs), then a Rockland County Medicare Advantage plan is the first option you need to explore.
 It's the private health insurance alternative that replaces your Medicare Part A and Part B benefits with a managed care plan (HMO or PPO), or a private fee-for-service plan (available in limited areas).